Ce Level 1 Vs 2 Vs 3 Motorcycle Gear: Ultimate Safety Comparison Guide

 Material And Construction

-Common materials found in CE Level 2 gear include:
+Common materials you’ll see in Level 2 gear:

-- High-density foam: Absorbs and disperses impact energy efficiently.
+- High-density foam: Spreads and absorbs impact energy well.

-- Kevlar or aramid fibers: Offer excellent abrasion protection and tear resistance.
+- Kevlar or aramid fibers: Great for abrasion resistance and tear strength.

 / Example of protective gear layering / Outer Layer: Abrasion-resistant fabric (Kevlar) Middle Layer: High-density impact foam Inner Layer: Comfort lining with moisture-wicking properties